bbc/simorgh/src/app/components/ThemeProvider/README.md

 ### mq

-The content media queires.
+The content media queries.
 Options, with their screen size range in pixels, are as follows:

 - `GROUP_0_MAX_WIDTH`: 239px and below
 - `GROUP_1_MAX_WIDTH`: 399px and below